Rhytek/rhytek.github.io/public/belowzero/rules.md

 ## Below Zer0 Community Server
-Last updated: **April 19, 2025**
+Last updated: **April 21, 2025**
 By clicking "I agree", you agree to the following rules:

-## Gameplay Rules (WIP)
+## Gameplay Rules (Work in progress)
 1. **Don't be a jerk!**
-Every block interaction and chat message is logged on the server, disrespecting others, their identity, livelihoods, or creations.
-Violating this rule may result in a temporary or permanent band depend on the nature of the offense.
+Every block interaction and chat message is logged on the server.
+Disrespecting others, their identity, livelihoods, or creations may result in a temporary or permanent ban.

 2. **Do not spam interactions**
 Spamming block interactions such as abusive redstone (lag machines) may potentially slow down the server.
-Doing this will result in a 24 hour ban from the community server.
+Doing this will result in a 24 hour ban or permanent from the community server.

 3. **Do not spam in-game chat**
 Spamming in-game chat will result in temporary chat restrictions.